haganjam/BEF_quant_scale/README.md

 + benthic_BEF_effects.rds

-THe next script then analyses the BEF effects that we calculated and plots Figure 6 and Figure 7 from the main text:
+The next script then analyses the BEF effects that we calculated and plots Figure 6 and Figure 7 from the main text:

 + 07_analyse_BEF_effects.R